COSC481W-2024Winter/ResoluteApp/README.md

     * src/main/res is the resources folder with more specified directories contained within.<br />
       * res/drawable holds image files for use in the application, such as backgrounds, icons, and logos.<br />
       * res/layout contains layout, or .xml, files that can be used in Android Studio for visually-focused designing of the application's UI on whole-screens, such as fragments or activities.<br />
-      * res/menu also contains layout .xml files, but is specifically for menus used accesible from multiple screens in the application.<br />
+      * res/menu also contains layout .xml files, but is specifically for menus used accessible from multiple screens in the application.<br />
       * res/mipmap* encompasses multiple file formats for the project's home-screen icons for various Android operating system UI schemes.<br />
       * res/navigation contains navigation layout files.
 For this project, that is primarily "nav_graph.xml", which directs navigation by associating actions with destination fragments and/or activities.
       * res/values contains .xml files for greater organization of multi-use values across the application such as strings (strings.xml) and color definitions (colors.xml).<br />